Mihai-did-it/ai-stockmarket-ML-pipeline/PROJECT_SUMMARY.md

 ## Executive Overview

-This is a **production-grade machine learning system** for stock market analysis that predicts Buy/Hold/Sell signals.
-It demonstrates advanced ML engineering skills applicable to AI/ML roles, particularly in fintech, quantitative analysis, and data science positions.
+I developed this **production-grade machine learning system** for stock market analysis that predicts Buy/Hold/Sell signals as a personal project.
+This project demonstrates my advanced ML engineering skills applicable to AI/ML roles, particularly in fintech, quantitative analysis, and data science positions.

 ---